Ben-Brady/tempered/DOCUMENTATION.md

 Manually add a component styles to the HTML, should be placed at the top of the component

-This is useful for when you need to include the CSS for dynamically create components, such as with HTMX
+This is useful for when you need to include the CSS for components that aren't inside the template, such as with HTMX

-## Values

-### Escaped Expressions
+### Expressions

 Use `{{ VALUE }}` for expressions, these are escaped for parameters and HTML